 Step 10: When the resources are allocated successfully, the DCSF returns a successful response to the IMS AS.

 Step 11: The IMS AS returns a successful response to the UE1.

-Step 12: Successful SR session is established between SRC and SRS through the application data channel.
+Step 12: Successful SR session is established between UE1and MF through the application data channel.

 Step 13: Subsequent procedures continue for the UE2.